-Score 4 Malta passed its first party-financing law in July 2015, which requires that political parties should be subject to international standards of accounting and auditing; cannot accept donations from companies associated with the government; cannot accept donations from entities, foundations, trusts and nominees whose beneficiaries are unknown; donations in excess of €7,000 must be recorded online and reported to the Electoral Commission; and donations from individuals must be capped at €25,000.
-As a consequence of this legislation, political parties have been required since 2016 to publish details on the financing of their electoral campaigns.
-However, the effectiveness of this legislation has been challenged by the Nationalist Party (PN), which has pursued various schemes intended to bring down its considerable debt.
+Malta passed its first party-financing law in July 2015, which requires that political parties should be subject to international standards of accounting and auditing; cannot accept donations from companies associated with the government; cannot accept donations from entities, foundations, trusts and nominees whose beneficiaries are unknown; donations in excess of €7,000 must be recorded online and reported to the Electoral Commission; and donations from individuals must be capped at €25,000.
+As a consequence of this legislation, political parties have been required since 2016 to publish details on the financing of their electoral campaigns. flaws of the new legislation include the absence of a requirement to use a designated bank account or to disclose donations to entities owned by political parties as well as an excessive disclosure threshold, a failure to cap spending at €2 million, and a lack of detailed and timely reporting.
+It has also been noted that there is insufficient harmonization of the regulations relating to the Financing of Political Parties Act (FPPA) and General Elections Act, raising concerns over which act would take legal precedence.
 The Electoral Commission lacks the power to ensure compliance since it is unable to control sources of income beyond donations.
-Other flaws of the new legislation include the absence of a requirement to use a designated bank account or to disclose donations to entities owned by political parties as well as an excessive disclosure threshold, a failure to cap spending at €2 million, and a lack of detailed and timely reporting.
-It has also been noted that there is insufficient harmonization of the regulations relating to the Financing of Political Parties Act (FPPA) and General Elections Act, raising concerns over which act would take legal precedence.
-The role of the Electoral Commission as the appropriate body to act as investigator and adjudicator with regard to the FPPA has also been undermined by a Constitutional Court ruling stating that this concentration of authority breaches Article 6 of the European Convention.
-As a consequence, the precise role of the party-financing watchdog currently remains uncertain, and the Act urgently needs to be revised.
+In addition, the role of the Electoral Commission, as the appropriate body to act as investigator and adjudicator with regard to the FPPA, has been undermined by a Constitutional Court ruling, which states that this concentration of authority breaches Article 6 of the European Convention.
+One result is that Electoral Commission cannot investigate or impose fines for breaching the law.
+Therefore, the precise role of the party-financing watchdog remains uncertain and the act urgently needs to be revised.
+Several unsuccessful attempts have been made to alter the law.
+In the meantime, members of the Electoral Commission, which is meant to act as a watchdog on the political parties, are appointed by the two major political parties.
+Delays in the publication of party accounts continues to be the norm.